Fantente/PacMan/README.md

       * Read about array.some
         * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some
     * Think how to make the teleport come from the dark, gradually.
-    * Remove the automatic turning at the end of the corridor.
-      * Consider to leave it on a specific place.
-      * For example paint a corner red and let it happen there.
     * Security
       * We must clear the global store on tab close `research`